ablakey/mazecraft/README.md

 # mazecraft

+## Events

+- dragging to pan the map
+- click a tile to place something
+- click and drag to place many things
+- click an drag to place a box.

 ## Command pattern for drawing on the map.

 I need to be able to freehand draw, interactively see the progress, and keep an undo history.